 Log Analytics tutorial

 Log Analytics is a tool in the Azure portal to edit and run log queries from data collected by Azure Monitor Logs and interactively analyze their results.
-You can use Log Analytics queries to retrieve records matching particular criteria, identify trends, analyze patterns, and provide a variety of insights into your data.
+You can use Log Analytics queries to retrieve records that match particular criteria, identify trends, analyze patterns, and provide various insights into your data.

 This tutorial walks you through the Log Analytics interface, gets you started with some basic queries, and shows you how you can work with the results.
-You will learn the following:
+You'll learn the following: